 There has always been this assumption that certain types of math are not needed in the outside world.
 That only the basics are required to add, subtract, divide, and multiply.
 As long as you know these things, you’re good.

-These math courses will provide you with basic fundamental skills to solving problems and thinking out-of-the-box, which is a stepping stone to understanding how computers work.
+These math courses will provide you with basic fundamental skills for solving problems and thinking out of the box, which is a stepping stone to understanding how computers work.

 1- Binary Math

 All roads go back to the most basic form of math.
 Binary Mathematics means something that contains two objects.
 The two numbers represent many things.
 The core of computers follows a binary number pattern of 0 and 1, the smallest data unit in computing.

 Binary numbers are made of digits.
 The binary number is important in computers because it makes the number system easy to understand.

 Analyzing and deciphering mathematical operations is imperative for beginner-level programming.
 With binary math, students will master how to work the hexadecimal number system, which is a critical part of computer science.

 Not to mention, standard arithmetic is used in many different functions throughout computer science.
 Plus, adding, subtracting, multiplication, and division never goes away because, in almost every computer or function, you will have to use these symbols.

 2- College Algebra